 Julia Oliver Rajan

-Julia’s other areas of interest are the incorporation of community engagement in the curriculum of Spanish heritage speakers’ courses and invisible learning.
-She is also a committee member of the Symposium on Spanish as a Heritage Language and the editor of the 2016 Hispanic Studies Review special issue dedicated to “Spanish as a Heritage Language.”
+She was chair of the 5th Symposium on Spanish as a Heritage Language, and the editor of the Hispanic Studies Review special issue dedicated to “Spanish as a Heritage Language.”

 Julia has a Ph.D. in Hispanic Linguistics from the University of Illinois at Chicago, where she also coordinated a federally funded project at the College of Education for bilingual children in the Chicago Public Schools.

 After joining the University in 2013, she has developed the following courses: